antmicro/Migrant/README.md

 `IXmlSerializable`.
 In that case data is written to memory stream using `XmlSerializer` and then taken as a binary blob (along with type name).

-### (De)serializing the type `Type`
+### (De)serializing the `Type` type

-Directly serializing `Type` is not possible.
-One can however use surrogates for that purpose.
+Directly serializing `Type` is not possible, but you can use surrogates for that purpose.

-One solution is to serialize assembly qualified name of the type:
+One solution is to serialize the assembly qualified name of the type:

 ```csharp